 You can use MIG weld brass to brass.
 But, it is vital to know the zinc percentage in the brass metal to avoid overheating.
 Also, don’t forget to use Oxyacetylene gas.

-This type of gas can provide increased protection for the MIG weld brass.
+This type of gas can provide increased protection for MIG weld brass.
 Plus, it will prevent releasing toxic fumes.
-It can affect the welding work.

 Final Thought